lbnl-science-it/scienceit-docs/docs/hpc/software/performance/intel-vtune.md

 ```

 ### Command Line Profiling
-To perform a basic "hotspots" analysis on a compiled binar (`program`), you can run the following within a slurm job or interactive session:
+To perform a basic "hotspots" analysis on a compiled binary (`program`), you can run the following within a slurm job or interactive session:
 ```
 vtune -collect hotspots -r ./vtune_results ./program
 ```